redis-stack/redis-stack-docs/docs/stack/get-started/vector-database.md

 ## Search and query

-This quick start guide focuses on the vector similarity search aspect.
+This quick start guide focuses on the vector search aspect.
 Still, you can learn more about how to query based on vector metadata in the [document database quick start guide](/docs/get-started/document-database/).

 ### 1. Embed your prompts